WP 5: Dissemination, Exploitation & Communication

 What makes CHAMELEON unique is that we will go beyond the regular ways of communicating the project’s results: by developing STE(A)M lesson modules for the classroom, and through dedicated artwork triggering reflection and conversation.

-We will link the CHAMELEON early-stage researchers with artists for the duration of the project.
+Art & Science project: We will use art to bring science closer to the target audiences.
+We will link all the early-stage researchers (ESRs) of the CHAMELEON network with artists during the first network school, and both will remain in contact during the duration of the project.
 These interactions will lead to new artwork to be showcased online through the website and in a dedicated exhibition.
-An example of a previous successful Art & Science collaboration is PiLoT1, which model we will follow in our project.
+An example of a previous successful Art & Science collaboration is PiLoT1, a model we will follow in our project.

-The effectiveness of our STE(A)M teaching modules and Art&Science interventions will also be coordinated, investigated and evaluated by two researchers funded by the program.
+The effectiveness of our STE(A)M teaching modules and Art & Science interventions will also be coordinated, investigated and evaluated by the two researchers funded by the program